MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

 Google Play Services is a technology from Google that allows Android applications to take advantage of various Google features such as Google+, In-App Billing, and Maps.
-These features are accessible on Android devices as background services,f which are contained in the [Google Play Services APK](https://play.google.com/store/apps/details?id=com.google.android.gms&hl=en).
+These features are accessible on Android devices as background services, which are contained in the [Google Play Services APK](https://play.google.com/store/apps/details?id=com.google.android.gms&hl=en).

 Android applications interact with Google Play Services through the